DevilDogTG/VisualStudio.ProjectTemplates/src/DMNSN.Templates.Projects.ConsoleApp/README.md

+# DMNSN.Templates.Projects.ConsoleApp

+A modern .NET 8 console application template with structured logging, dependency injection, rich configuration, and opinionated defaults.

-## DMNSN.Templates.Projects.ConsoleApp code style
+## Features

-`DMNSN.Templates.Projects.ConsoleApp` is the reference implementation for these templates.
-The project adopts a concise C# layout with the following characteristics:

-- **Top-level statements** in `Program.cs` configure the host and Serilog without an explicit `Main` method.
+- Top-level statements in `Program.cs` configure the host and Serilog without an explicit `Main`.
-- **File-scoped namespaces** and C# *primary constructors* keep service definitions compact while supporting dependency injection.
+- File-scoped namespaces and C# primary constructors keep services compact and DI-friendly.
-- Command line options are parsed with **CommandLineParser** using `[Verb]` and `[Option]` attributes.
+- Command line parsing via `CommandLineParser` with `[Verb]` and `[Option]` attributes.
-- Configuration values are bound to strongly typed classes via `IOptionsMonitor<T>` and support live reload with change notifications.
+- Strongly-typed configuration via `IOptionsMonitor<T>` with live reload.
-- Services that watch for configuration changes implement `IDisposable` to clean up subscriptions.
+- `IDisposable` cleanup for services that subscribe to change tokens.
-- An `.editorconfig` file suppresses `CS8604` warnings to reduce nullability noise during development.
+- `.editorconfig` tuned to reduce nullability noise while keeping safety.

+## Dependencies

+- Serilog (+ Console/File sinks, Settings.Configuration, Enrichers.Environment)
+- Microsoft.Extensions.Hosting / DependencyInjection
+- CommandLineParser
+- Newtonsoft.Json

+## Getting started

+- Restore and build.
+Run the project to see structured logs and DI wiring in action.
+- Update `appsettings.json` and `logsettings.json` to customize logging and configuration.
+- Add verbs and options to expand the CLI surface area.

+## Packaging

+This template ships with packaging metadata (`PackageIcon`, `PackageReadmeFile`, `PackageLicenseFile`) to support distribution through local VS template folders.